fabcoins-dot-info/fabcoins.info/_alerts/2015-07-04-spv-mining.md

 blocks.
 The Wiki Mining Pool Comparison page currently contains a list of [known (or suspected) good and bad pools][pool list].

-If you solo mine, please switch to Bitcoin Core 0.10.2.
+If you solo mine, please switch to Fabcoin Core 0.10.2.

 <h2 id="solution">When Will Things Go Back To Normal?</h2>